realtalk@MIT Policies

 Your Expression

 Your expression, your data, and your options.
-The Your Voice section above; this Your Voice visualization; and interface elements of the Cortico/Fora app, detail your options with respect to how your voice (including recordings and transcriptions, if you choose the Option B version of realtalk@MIT) works.
+The Your Voice section above; this Your Voice visualization; and interface elements of the Cortico/Fora app, detail your options with respect to how your voice, including recordings and transcriptions.
 Your Voice depicts and describes the policies for the initial conversations realtalk@MIT mentioned above; other programs may have their own differences in approach, which they will inform participants of when those programs roll out.

 a.
 How exactly does consent work?

-1. (Optional) Consent to participate and be recorded: Consent to participate and be recorded: Participants can choose to opt into the version of realtalk@MIT in which their small-group conversations are recorded and transcribed as part of a project – e.g., the first-year undergraduate orientation.
-This consent allows other participants in the small-group to hear audio and see transcripts of that small-group recorded conversation, and also enables human-steered AI and data visualization tools to surface patterns and themes across their stories and reflections.
+1. Consent to participate and be recorded: Individuals first consent to participate in realtalk@MIT and have their small-group conversations recorded as part of a project – e.g., the first-year undergraduate orientation.
+This consent allows select project organizers and realtalk@MIT support staff to hear and manage conversations, and also enables human-steered AI and data visualization tools to surface patterns and themes across their stories and reflections.

 2. (Optional) Consent to allow collected data to be used by CCC for research purposes: Those who agree to participate can give their additional consent to allow speech recordings, transcripts, app interaction data, and demographic information generated from realtalk@MIT conversations to be utilized to understand interaction patterns, assess impact, and enhance future tools and methods of the realtalk@MIT program.

-3. (Optional per highlight) Consent to share recorded highlights: Post-conversation, participants then review an AI-generated transcript of what has been shared, highlighting any excerpts that would be especially meaningful and valuable for others to hear.
-The platform will request a specific consent from the speaker of a given highlight to share more widely.
-The participant can choose to make this highlight accessible by anyone in their realtalk@MIT (eg, first-year student participants, new grad students) or by anyone in the MIT community.
-If they do not consent to either of those further options to share, the highlight will not be shared beyond the small-group conversation participants and a limited number of realtalk@MIT and Cortico/Fora administrators.
+3. (Optional per highlight) Consent to share recorded highlights: Post-conversation, project organizers and trained community sensemakers then review an AI-generated transcript of what has been shared, highlighting any excerpts that would be especially meaningful and valuable for others to hear.
+The platform will request specific consent from the speaker of a given highlight to share more widely..
+If they do not consent, the highlight will not be shared more widely.

 b.
 User Submissions